-Development Stage Company-Since its inception, the Company has devoted its efforts principally to research and development and raising capital.
+Development Stage Company-Since inception of the Company, it has devoted its efforts principally to research and development and raising capital.
 As a result, the Company is considered a development stage company.
 The Company is subject to risks common to companies in the development stage, including, but not limited to, successful development of therapeutics, obtaining additional funding (discussed further below), protection of proprietary therapeutics, compliance with government regulations, fluctuations in operating results, dependence on key personnel and collaborative partners, and risks associated with industry changes.

-Basis of Presentation-The accompanying condensed balance sheet as of June 30, 2014, statements of operations and comprehensive loss and statements of cash flows for the six months ended June 30, 2013 and 2014 and the period from October 11, 2005 (date of inception) to June 30, 2014 are unaudited.
-The interim unaudited financial statements have been prepared on the same basis as the annual audited financial statements; and in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of our financial position as of June 30, 2014 and the results of our operations, our comprehensive loss and our cash flows for the six months ended June 30, 2013 and 2014 and for the period from October 11, 2005 (date of inception) to June 30, 2014.
-The financial data and other information disclosed in these notes as of June 30, 2013 and 2014 and for the six months ended June 30, 2013 and 2014 are not necessarily indicative of results to be expected for the year ending December 31, 2014, any other interim periods, or any future year or period.
+Basis of Presentation-The accompanying condensed balance sheet as of September 30, 2014, statements of operations and comprehensive loss and statements of cash flows for the nine months ended September 30, 2013 and 2014 and the period from October 11, 2005 (date of inception) to September 30, 2014 are unaudited.
+The interim unaudited financial statements have been prepared on the same basis as the annual audited financial statements; and in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of our financial position as of September 30, 2014 and the results of our operations, our comprehensive loss and our cash flows for the nine months ended September 30, 2013 and 2014 and for the period from October 11, 2005 (date of inception) to September 30, 2014.
+The financial data and other information disclosed in these notes as of September 30, 2013 and 2014 and for the nine months ended September 30, 2013 and 2014 and the period from October 11, 2005 (date of inception) to September 30, 2014 are unaudited.
+The results for the nine months ended September 30, 2014 are not necessarily indicative of results to be expected for the year ending December 31, 2014, any other interim periods, or any future year or period.